 Cuban knows how to be rich and successful, and he isn’t afraid to share his insight.
 Check out Mark Cuban’s advice, so you can learn how to budget money and think like a billionaire.

-2. But Only Invest Up to 10% in Risky Investments
+But Invest Only Up To 10% in Risky Investments

 If you do take risks in the investment realm, limit the amount you contribute.